-Sophomore year to follow an honours programme of studies controlled by the department concerned.

-department of proposed honours work, the student becomes at the beginning of Junior year.
-In order to the student must have a 65% average in his Junior-Senior programme will be under the superconcerned.
-Prescribed summer readings are than five courses prescribed by the depart-
+Students of above-average ability are urged to make application at the time of registration for Sophomore year to follow an Honours programme and thus have their plan of studies controlled by the department concerned.
+At the invitation of the department of proposed Honours work, the student may then register for Honours at the beginning of Junior year.
+In order to begin an Honours programme the student must have a 65% average in his previous work.
+The Junior-Senior programme will be under the supervision of the department concerned.
+Prescribed summer readings are required of Honours students.